 Furman is a residential campus.
 If you are not married or planning to live at home with your parents or guardians, you are required to live on campus in university housing.
 Be sure to review Furman’s housing options before applying.

 Ease the transition into your first year by participating in our living and learning community.
 Engaged Living is one of the best ways to enhance your educational experience at Furman and become a thriving and involved student on campus.
-Learn more about the Engaged Living program and how to complete your application.
+Learn more about the Engaged Living program.

 The Earle Student Health Center requires several tasks be completed in order remain compliant while a student at Furman.
-All students need to create a MyChart account and then complete the requested health and immunization questionnaire by July 1.
+Additional information about these tasks will be available later in the spring semester.

 Placement exams for Japanese may be completed during Fall Orientation.